pryv/service-core/README.md

 This is something that should probably be a shell alias in your environment.
 I use

     $ alias pm="../../node_modules/.bin/mocha --compilers js:babel-register test/**/*.test.js"

+If you're running into a lot of test failures because mongoDB doesn't like you today, it's maybe because your database is empty so try to run the storage tests first:

+    $ cd dist/components/storage/ && yarn test

 ### Quick, run the servers